 How flexible working supports mental health

 Let’s face it — most of us have very busy lives.
 Work, family, and leisure all compete for our time and attention.
-Since work pays for the other two, it often gets first priority and can quickly start to dominate our waking hours, even when it comes at the expense of our mental health and well-being.
+Since work pays for the other two, it often gets first priority and can quickly start dominating our waking hours, even at the expense of our mental health and well-being.

-Workplace flexibility can mitigate some of these stressors and get us off that never-ending treadmill.
-By balancing days in the office with days working from home, we can still enjoy getting time back that we otherwise would have spent commuting, and channel it into being more productive and focused on our work.
-In fact, we might even start embracing the hours we spend traveling as a window to think through issues and plan our day ahead.
+Workplace flexibility can mitigate these stressors and get us off that never-ending treadmill.
+By balancing days in the office with days working remotely, we can still enjoy getting time back that we otherwise would have spent commuting and channel it into being more productive and focused on our work.
+We might even start embracing the hours we spend traveling as a window to think through issues and plan our day.
 It could also be a time to read a good book or listen to an engaging podcast that feeds the brain and soul.

 Where working from home falls short

-Why do we go into the office at all if it can cause stress?
-Our home tends to be the place where we feel safest and our most relaxed.
-But as a place to work, it actually may not be the best choice for our mental health.
+Why do we go into the office at all if it can cause stress and anxiety?
+Our home tends to be where we feel safest and most relaxed.
+But as a place to work, it actually may not be the best choice for our mental well-being.

-And of course, we’re likely all familiar with the tech-related challenges that arise from working from home.
-With everyone dialing in from their home networks, there’s always the risk that someone’s connection will be lagging.
-Frustration from being a step behind colleagues when it comes to technology can lead to mounting stress.
+And, of course, we’re likely all familiar with the tech-related challenges that arise from working from home.
+With everyone dialing in from their home networks, there’s always the risk that someone’s connection will lag.
+Frustration from being behind colleagues regarding technology can lead to mounting stress.
 It’s even worse when the Wi-Fi goes down and you’re suddenly cut off from everyone.